zNitche/iscp/README.md

 While working on [yamcsr](https://github.com/zNitche/yamcsr) I had to find a way to call scripts (which are part of `yamcsr` codebase) from outside of its containerized environment (without code/volumes duplication).

+Then I came up with this idea, a middleware that can handle multiple connections, has decent security (token authentication + connection encryption), can execute predefined command / scripts (+ get it's results) and is easy to use.

-At first I wanted to use python built-in [socketserver](https://docs.python.org/3/library/socketserver.html), but when it came to expanding codebase build on it, I find it quite difficult and non-intuitive, that's why I decided to build my own solution.
+At first I wanted to build it with Python [socketserver](https://docs.python.org/3/library/socketserver.html), but when it came to expanding codebase built on it, I find it quite difficult and non-intuitive, that's why I decided to build my own solution.

 That is how this project came to life.
-It is quite simple but was a nice exercise is using python sockets and multithreading.
+It is quite simple but was a nice exercise is using Python sockets and multithreading.

 ### Features
 - multithreaded socket server.